The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 A very beautiful flannel from Tessitura Monti, whose reputation is well established.
 Thick, pleasant to the touch, and very warm, it is therefore ideal for winter.

-Beautiful checks on soft flannel.
+Beautiful checks on a soft flannel.

-Cut and sizing side
+Cutting and sizing side

-A cut that suits me quite well.
+A cut that suits me rather well.

-What about the manufacturing, finishes and details?
+What about the manufacturing, finishing and details?

 A Macedonian confection, generally good for the price.